MuhdAzeem/JobTechProject/README.md

 Data visualization with job market data

 **Description:**
-This project is required to analyze job market data and visualize it with suitable chart using front-end framework.
+This project is done to analyze job market data and visualize it with suitable charts using front-end framework.

-1. Using Highcharts library for the project.
+1. Uses Highcharts library for the project.
-2. Using AngularJS as front-end framework.
+2. Uses AngularJS as front-end framework.
-3. This project also deployed on Heroku.
+3. This project is also deployed on Heroku.
 Here's the link (https://jobtechcodingtest.herokuapp.com/).

 ---
 **Usage:**
 1. Download the file.
-2. Then, folder contain many files.
-Just choose index.html.
-3. Right Click at index.html and choose open with "Google Chrome" or any browser you have installed in your machine.
+2. Right click on index.html and choose open with "Google Chrome" or any browser you have installed in your machine.

 ---
 **Reference:**